soFFe/ClassicEraHonorCalculator/README.md

 | 13   | 55000                    | 0.4                    |
 | 14   | 60000                    | 0.34                   |

-Honor requirements have been provided by Beastinblack @ Firemaw-EU.
-Thank you!

 ## Honor Conversion Brackets
 What I call Conversion Brackets are the Ranges of Ranks that have different QP/Honor Conversion Rates, as stated in Blizzards Bluepost.
 These are equal for all Ranks within the Bracket.